Showing posts with label Benoît de Sainte-Maure. Show all posts

 When William of Normandy decided to conquer England, he planned carefully.
 This was going to be a big undertaking, and he needed help and advice.
 A large amount of that help came from his half-brother, Robert, Count of Mortain (c.1031 - c.1095).

 Robert and William shared a mother, Herleva of Falaise, who was also the mother of Odo of Bayeux, who became a bishop.
 As Duke of Normandy, William had jurisdiction over the county of Mortain.
-A 12th century poet, Benoît de Sainte-Maure, wrote that Duke William exiled a prior Count of Mortain named William Werlenc and replaced him with the duke's half-brother, Robert.
+A 12th century poet, Benoît de Sainte-Maure, wrote that Duke William exiled a prior Count of Mortain named William Werlenc and replaced him with Robert.
 When the planning for the Norman Invasion of England began, Count Robert was part of the council and promised 120 ships, a larger number than any other source.

 Robert is also included among the definitively known companions of Duke William in the Battle of Hastings.
 Trying to identify from records those who were present—and those who appear on the Bayeux Tapestry—has been a pastime for historians (fewer than two dozen have been "confirmed").
 In the scene above one can see "Rotbert" at William's left side and Odo on his right, showing the importance of his half-brothers to the duke.